remotion-dev/lambda-binaries/README.md

-# lambda-binaries
+# Remotion Lambda binaries

- Binaries for Remotion Lambda
+Binary data included in a Remotion Lambda function.

+Learn how to customize it: https://remotion.dev/docs/lambda/custom-layers